lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `login_server`

 This option allows you to specify an alternative login server instead of the default `https://controlplane.tailscale.com`.
-You can for example specify a selfhosted [headscale](https://github.com/juanfont/headscale) instance.
+You can for example specify a selfhosted [headscale][headscale] instance.

 ## Taildrop